FunlolaA/TableauVisualization-US-CensusData/README.md

 - On average, what does the rate of poverty looks like in the United States?
 - What is the relationship between Poverty and Unemployment rates?

-An interactive version of the plot can be accessed on my Tableau Public Link:
+The interactive version of the plots can be accessed on my Tableau Public Link:
 [Income Disparity](https://public.tableau.com/profile/funlola.adeeko#!/vizhome/Income_PovertyDisparity/IncomeDisparity?publish=yes)